Optimize Your Android App Performance: Tips & Best Practices.

 Handle network connectivity changes effectively using broadcast receivers or network callbacks.
 Notify users about the loss of network connectivity and provide appropriate feedback or offline access to relevant app features.

-To optimize the frame rate and enhance the performance of an Android app in 2024, you can employ the following techniques:
+To optimize the frame rate and enhance the performance of an Android app, you can employ the following techniques:

 Use Hardware Acceleration: